Ulas family: Sources

-Üner Tan of Çukurova University Medical School in Adana, Turkey, has said that they show characteristics of the primate ancestors of Homo sapiens, before the move to bipedalism.
-He calls the process "backward evolution" and he named the condition Uner Tan syndrome.
+Üner Tan of Çukurova University Medical School in Adana, said that they show characteristics of the primate ancestors of Homo sapiens, before the move to bipedalism.
+He called the process "backward evolution" and he named the condition Uner Tan syndrome.

 However, Nicholas Humphrey, John Skoyles, and Roger Keynes have argued that their gait is due to two rare phenomena coming together.
 First, instead of initially crawling as infants on their knees, they started off learning to move around with a "bear crawl" on their feet.
 Second, due to their congenital brain impairment, they found balancing on two legs difficult.
 Because of this, their motor development was channeled into turning their bear crawl into a substitute for bipedality.

 Defne Aruoba is a Turkish psychologist who was involved with the care and research of the Ulas family.
-Because of her experience working with the Ulas family, she planned to establish the Ulas Foundation, which will bridge the gap between social inequalities and reach out to other individuals and families in need of rehabilitation.
+Because of her experience working with the Ulas family, she planned to establish the Ulas Foundation, which will bridge the gap between social inequalities and contact other individuals and families in need of rehabilitation.